pointnetwork/kadence/doc/flood.md

 ### Message Structure

 The message format follows the same envelope structure as all other Kadence messages.
-Its payload includes an `origin` - the which is a {@link Bucket~contact}, `content` - which can be any JSON-serializable data, and `signature` - a secp256k1 signature of `{origin, content}`.
+Its payload includes an `origin` - which is a {@link Bucket~contact}, `content` - which can be any JSON-serializable data, and `signature` - a secp256k1 signature of `{origin, content}`.
 Validity checks are performed on the `FLOOD` messages before handling to ensure they have not been tampered with.

 ### Example Usage

+> This API is not finalized

 ```js
 const node = new kadence.KademliaNode({